 Podere Capaccia

-If you drive from Radda in the direction of Podere di Capaccia, you first cross a small valley - lined with vineyards on the left and right.
-When you reach the end of the valley, a narrow gravel road leads you quite steeply uphill.
-And if you think to yourself, "I'm in the wrong place...", then you are exactly right!
-With 550 meters of altitude, not only the location of Podere Capaccia is outstanding, but also the notable neighborhood.
-Virtually just a hill away is the famous Montevertine winery with its famous wine Le Pergole Torte, and just a short distance away is the legendary Castello di Albola.
-And just across the hill is Poggerino, another Nina in Chianti winery.
-All neighborly guarantors for outstanding Chianti Classico!
+If you drive from Radda in the direction of Podere Capaccia, you first cross a small valley - lined with vineyards to the left and right.
+When you reach the end of the valley, the route climbs steeply up a narrow gravel road.
+And if you think to yourself: "I'm in the wrong place...", then you've come to the right place!
+At 550 meters above sea level, not only the location of Podere Capaccia is outstanding, but also the renowned neighborhood.
+The well-known Montevertine vineyard with its famous Le Pergole Torte wine is practically just a hill away and the legendary Castello di Albola is just a short distance away.
+And just opposite on the hillside is another Nina in Chianti winery, Poggerino.
+All neighborly guarantees for outstanding Chianti Classico!

 From hamlet to winery

-After the Second World War, Capaccia, then owned by the noble Florentine family Contiginori, had stood empty for decades.
-At the mercy of wind and weather, decay took hold of the once magnificent homestead.
-Until 1970, when Gianpaolo Pacini bought the property and restored two of the buildings that now serve as wine cellars and barrel storage.
-With the Capaccia Querciagrande he produced a wine that was mentioned in the same breath as the famous Supertuscans of the 90s.
-You can see: The potential was always there at Capaccia!
-After another five-year owner intermezzo, Herman de Bode finally acquired the historic estate with the eventful past in 2005.
+After the Second World War, Capaccia, which was then owned by the noble Florentine Contiginori family, stood empty for decades.
+At the mercy of wind and weather, the once magnificent farmstead fell into disrepair.
+Until 1970, when Gianpaolo Pacini bought the estate and restored two of the buildings, which now serve as a wine cellar and barrel store.
+With the Capaccia Querciagrande, he produced a wine that was mentioned in the same breath as the famous Supertuscans of the 1990s.
+As you can see: The potential was always there at Capaccia!
+After another five-year ownership interlude, Herman de Bode finally acquired the historic estate with its eventful past in 2010.

 New life for old walls

-The logo of Podere Capaccia shows a street and six houses.
+The Podere Capaccia logo shows a stylized street and six houses.
 And that is exactly what Podere Capaccia is!
-Six buildings built in the 12th and 14th centuries, which together formed a "Podere", that is, a medieval hamlet.
+Six buildings that were built in the 12th and 14th centuries and together formed a "podere", a medieval hamlet.
 And still do!
-Even if some of the buildings are very ruined.
+Even if some of the buildings are very dilapidated.
 Still.
 The current owner, Herman de Bode, is in the process of renovating the historic buildings and breathing new life into them.
-The estate will also be filled with life when the adult children of the winemaker come.
-For his original intention was to find a place where his children, who are all over the world on business, would like to meet with the family.
-Because Belgium seemed too unattractive for this purpose, a good friend gave him the idea of making Podere Capaccia his "family place".
+The estate will also be filled with life when the winegrower's grown-up children arrive.
+His original intention was to find a place where his children, who are scattered all over the world for work, could meet up with their families.
+As Belgium seemed too unattractive for this purpose, a good friend gave him the idea of making Podere Capaccia his "family place".